 Right-click Menu:

 - · Connect to: Connects to a Rig.

 - · Connect/Disconnect: Connects to or disconnects from the tracking system.

-- · Analyze timing: See Analyze Time.
+- · Analyze timing: Shows time analysis.

 - · Analyze rawdata: Enables or disables the collection of raw data for analytical purposes.

 - · Delete: Removes the Tracking System.